jbloomlab/bench-to-byte/sections/working-collaboratively/index.md

 3. **Edit the File**: Remove the conflict markers and make the necessary edits.
 4. **Commit the Resolution**: After resolving the conflicts, commit the changes to complete the merge.

-Generally, you're unlikely to run into merge conflicts while coding in the Bloom Lab.
+Generally, you're unlikely to run into many merge conflicts while coding in the Bloom Lab.

 ### Issues and Discussions